 When bank holidays are within holiday entitlement

-If a worker's contract states that bank holidays form part of their 5.6 weeks minimum annual leave, then you should treat sickness that affects a bank holiday in the same way as you would treat sick leave and time in lieu for any other holiday day.
+If a worker's contract states that bank holidays form part of their statutory 5.6 weeks minimum annual leave, then you should treat sickness that affects a bank holiday in the same way as you would treat sick leave and time in lieu for any other holiday day.
 If an employee falls sick on a day that has been pre-booked as annual leave (or is a bank holiday) then they have the right to re-schedule that annual leave for a later date (or they choose to continue to treat it as annual leave).

 Not sure how to manage annual leave and sickness when they overlap?
 Read our guide on managing sickness and annual leave.